 I’ve written 30+ city price guides for many of Europe’s most visited cities to give you an idea of how much you might spend when visiting.

-Here are a few of my most popular city prices guides:
+Here are a few of my most popular city price guides:

 - Amsterdam Travel Prices